AnnaMrowiec/FinanceCalculator/README.md

 FinanceCalculator

-This program allows you to compare your month-to-month expenses
+This program allows you to compare your month-to-month expenses and save them in XML file